So often people think “branding” means creating a name, logo or tagline. All the outside stuff.

 Thoma frequently recommends the development and activation of an internal brand council — a group of 10 to 15 or more such native influencers, who serve as “roundtable advisors” to the CEO as well as activists and ambassadors to the employee base.
 These brand councils are extraordinary founts of creativity and innovation — drawing out and elaborating the meaning of a brand in unexpected ways.

 Put some skin in the game: Some may think a paycheck is sufficient recompense for an employee’s contribution.
 The internal brand leader is not so naïve.
 Money might get the bodies to work, but it will not engage hearts and minds; pay ranks down around five or six in the rewards people ascribe to their work.

 So, it’s still helpful to add some tangible incentive or reward to your internal branding program; it helps grease the skids and get people off the fence.
 A well-publicized effort by KPMG offered two bonus days vacation if the entire team submitted 10,000 stories to an internal program; the 200,000-plus employees overachieved with more than 40,000.
-We give a $5 gift card to every staffer who’s nominated for a core value award.
+We give $5 to every staffer who’s nominated for a core value award.
 Client Southern Bancorp doubles the value of its core value awards when employees sock the money away — encouraging development of personal net worth, core to the bank’s mission.

 Be accountable: Extensive, long-term employee data developed by Gallup underscores that employee engagement and alignment correlates directly with financial performance.

 CEOs and CFOs don’t sign onto internal branding programs just because “it’s good for morale.”
 They want and need to know it will deliver tangible, bottom-line results to the organization.
 The KPMG program measured employee engagement, satisfaction and retention to demonstrate return.
 It also put up record revenues in the year it launched the program.